kloyaa/DataMorphix/README.md

 - **removeObjectsByKeyValue:** takes an array of objects and removes those where a specified key has a specific value.
 It returns a filtered array containing only the objects that do not match the given key-value pair.
 The function achieves this by using the `Array.filter()` method, ensuring that the resulting array contains objects that do not have the specified key-value combination.

+- **sumObjectsByKey:** is a JavaScript function designed to calculate the total sum of values in an array of objects based on a specified key.
+This utility simplifies the process of aggregating and summarizing data by allowing users to easily extract the cumulative value of a specific property within a collection of objects.

 ## Contributing

 We welcome contributions from the community.